FantasiaMoon/vuex-marvel-api-explorer/README.md

 ### Description
 The purpose of this project is to give you a basic understanding of state management using Vuex & Vue Router.
-This app uses VueJS to call Marvel API (via Axios) and display a small amount of information (heroes, images, description...).
+This app uses VueJS to call Marvel API (via Axios) and display a small amount of information (heroes, avatars, description...).

 ### Screenshots
 ![demo1](src/assets/screenshots/p0.jpg)